MicroEJ/docs/ApplicationDeveloperGuide/javaTime.rst

 ------------

 The library's goal is to offer Application developers an API that closely mirrors the one found in Java SE 8.
-However, we had to make the library compatible with both pre-Java 8 features and the constraints found in embedded devices.
+However, we had to make the library compatible with both pre-Java 8 features and the constraints found in embedded devices, such as limited memory size.
 Here are the items where the backport differs from its Java 8 counterpart:

 - Non-ISO chronologies are not present (`Hijrah`, `Japanese`, `Minguo`, `ThaiBuddhist`).
 The overwhelming majority of applications use the ISO calendar system.
 Applications still have the option to introduce their own chronologies.